min2ha/ukwa-site/content/target/24880/index.en.md

   "subject": null
 }

-# Nick Clegg on Facebook (Liberal Democrats candidate for Sheffield Hallam)

 Nick Clegg stood as Liberal Democrats candidate for Sheffield Hallam at the 2015 General Election.
 He was first elected to serve as MP for Sheffield Hallam in 2005 and re-elected in 2015.